kip2/migrate/README.md

 # Help

-If you are unsure about what commands are available, please refer to the help.
+If you encounter any issues with the command, please refer to the help documentation.

 You can view the help with the following command: